Skip to Content

 • Create a recession budget: Developing a realistic spending plan is crucial during economic uncertainty.
 Track exactly where your money goes and identify areas where you can reduce expenses if necessary.

-• Use cards strategically: Consider which purchases truly belong on your credit card.
-Essential expenses that fit within your budget and generate rewards make sense, while discretionary spending might be better delayed.
+• Use cards strategically: The BNPL vs. credit card debate becomes critical during a recession.
+Consider which purchases truly belong on your credit card; essentials that fit within your budget and generate rewards make sense.
+For a necessary large purchase, a 0% interest BNPL plan might be better than carrying a balance on a high-APR credit card, while discretionary spending should be delayed.

 • Cash-back advantages: During economic uncertainty, cash-back rewards often provide the most practical value, directly offsetting your expenses.
 A card offering 2-5% back on everyday purchases effectively discounts those necessities.